mikejac/node-red-contrib-google-smarthome/README.md

         msg.topic = 'saturation'
         msg.payload = 100.0

+If `topic` is `value` then `payload` must be a number and tells the value of the light.
+Range is 0.0 through 100.0.

+        msg.topic = 'value'
+        msg.payload = 100.0

 If `topic` is something else then `payload` must be an object and tells all the states of the light.

         msg.topic = 'set'